code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 ## STORAGE BOXX
-Storage Boxx is an open-source PHP Inventory Management System - With built-in webcam QR scanner, NFC, and passwordless login.
-No need expensive equipment, a decent smartphone will do.
+Storage Boxx is an open-source PHP Inventory Management System - With a built-in webcam QR scanner, NFC, and passwordless login.
+No need for expensive equipment, a decent smartphone will do.
 <br><br>

 ## :white_check_mark: "OUT OF THE BOX" FEATURES